firefox-devtools/debugger/docs/maintainer.md

 1. asking what their timeline is
 2. asking if they are blocked or if you can help
-3. offer to pair or talk on slack.
+3. offer to pair or talk on Slack.
 4. try to breakdown the work so small pieces can be merged

 #### Ship